|

 Chatham was a farming town trying to be a city.
 The number 30,000 was

-town.
-In good times they deluded themselves into thinking that they were
+a town.
+In good times they deluded themselves into thinking that they

 the city merchants were none too prosperous and I can remember, during